top of page

 Photo Clip: Times Colonist (1946) Victoria, British Columbia

-As the smallpox outbreak escalated south of the Canadian border, Vancouver Islanders were urged to get vaccinated, especially after learning that the State of Washington had failed to fully quarantine Seattle while attempting to contain the situation.
-Incoming and outgoing passenger ferries and commercial shipments between the international ports had been carrying on with business as usual, putting citizens at risk of infection.
-However, when a State of Emergency was declared, British Columbia's health authorities issued a quarantine order on all vessels arriving in the province by air or sea.
-They also closed the British Columbia-Washington border to the unvaccinated and anyone without proof of vaccination.
-And even though the province ordered 250,000 vaccines for its citizens, it wasn't enough for everyone.
-The lineup at the Pandora Avenue Health Clinic in Victoria and other health clinics around the province was greater than the city's supply.
-Thousands were turned away unvaccinated.
+As the smallpox outbreak escalated just south of the border, British Columbia's provincial health authorities learned that incoming and outgoing passenger ferries and commercial shipments at their international ports had been carrying on with business as usual, blindly putting their citizens at risk of contamination.
+The province immediately issued a quarantine order on all vessels arriving by air or sea, and urged British Columbians to get vaccinated.
+They also worked with the State of Washington to close their border to the unvaccinated and anyone without proof of vaccination.
+But that idea soon backfired when it was discovered that only 250,000 vaccines had been ordered for distribution in the province, which was not enough to vaccinate everyone.
+The lineup at the Pandora Avenue Health Clinic in Victoria and other health clinics around the province exceeded the supply.
+Thousands of British Columbians were turned away unvaccinated.

 1946::Fifteen Weeks Later